Back to Blog

 Once you understand your customers' challenges, you move closer to achieving product-market fit.
 Remember: a single conversation won't give you all answers.
 Engage regularly, because behaviors and needs evolve.

 This phase involves presenting solutions, letting users test your product, and observing silently while taking notes.
-Prototypes work best here—they're quick and cost-effective ways to validate ideas before development.
+Prototypes work best here — they're quick and cost-effective ways to validate ideas before committing development resources.

 "It's not an experiment if you're not willing to kill the idea." — Josh Seiden, Lean UX